 Update Wireshark on Ubuntu

-Refresh package metadata and upgrade only Wireshark when you want the latest build from your current source without running a full distribution upgrade.
+Refresh package metadata and upgrade the installed Wireshark packages when you want the latest build from your current source without running a full distribution upgrade.
+APT skips tshark if you did not install it earlier because --only-upgrade does not add new packages.

 Remove Wireshark on Ubuntu